olefasting/rust_rpg_toolkit/README.md

 ## Current Milestones

-These are the tasks that currently have priority.
-When these are done, the goal is to push out the first release and publish on crates.io

 - [x] Re-design actor behavior system
 - [x] Define basic, default AI behaviors
 - [X] Refactor collision detection